yge58/caffe2-opencv-ndkcamera/README.md

 <3> caffe2 (for image classification)

 # There is app created in java or java/cpp, why redo it?
-I want to eliminate java code as much as possible, not because I am against java.
+I believe cpp program does a better job for real-time application, and intensive computation like caffe and image processing.
-It is because cpp code does a better job for real-time application, and intensive computation like caffe or image processing.
+So I tried to avoid writing java code as much as possible.

 # What is the goal of this app?
 Real-time image classification is the purpose of this app.